Braking bad: How to catch cheap brake pads before they fail

 The NRS mechanical attachment reduces noise (your drivers will thank you) as well as improves brake pad life.
 What’s mechanical attachment?
 The friction material and steel backing plates are attached in one of two ways, either through adhesives or through mechanical attachment.
 Truck brakes experience tremendous heat and high shear loads.
 High heat accelerates the breakdown of the adhesive and causes a complete separation between the friction material and braking plate, which leads to brake failure.
+Without mechanical attachment, brakes will fail to operate as necessary, resulting in less effective and dangerous braking.
 Truck OEMs often require brakes that utilize mechanical attachment such as NRS mechanical retention feature.

 Given how crucial the right brake pad is in keeping your equipment, drivers and others you share the road with safe, having an expert in your corner can help ensure you’re taking the proper inspection and spec’ing steps.
 Buying direct from a supplier such as NRS Brakes can give you that advantage.